mathesar-foundation/mathesar/docs/docs/installation/guided-install/under-the-hood.md

-# Docker Compose Installation Script, Under the Hood
+# Guided Installation Script, Under the Hood

-## Installation Steps
+## What does the script do?
-These are the steps that the installation script performs, explained in more depth:
+Our guided installation script performs the following steps.

 ### Operating System Check
 The installer attempts to determine what operating system you're installing Mathesar on.
 We've tested with some variants of macOS as well as a few distros of Linux.
 Some logic in the installer branches based on your operating system.